top of page

 Dec 18, 20252 min read

-When most people think about anorexia nervosa, they picture someone extremely thin.
-But the reality is far more complex—and far more dangerous.
-Malnutrition in anorexia doesn’t just affect weight; it affects the brain, hormones, heart, bones, and almost every organ in the body .
-Starvation is a medical emergency, and the costs of underestimating it are deadly.
-As an eating disorder dietitian, I’ve seen people dismissed, delayed, or denied treatment—not because they weren’t un
+Starvation is a Medical Emergency: What Malnutrition Really Does to the Body and Brain Victoria Schonwald, Eating Disorder Dietitian When most people picture anorexia nervosa, they imagine someone extremely thin.
+But the reality is far more complex and far more dangerous.
+Malnutrition does not just affect weight.
+It affects the brain, hormones, heart, bones, and nearly every organ in the body.
+Starvation is a medical emergency , and the cost of underestimating it can be fat

 victoria schonwald